thetherapybox/the-therapy-box-front-end/README.md

 ## Getting started

 1. Click the Gitpod badge above to open your cloud IDE
+-   refresh the preview once the terminal is ready to serve your app

 2. Create a new feature branch and start developing!